JPLachowski/KuvaInterviewApp/README.md

     filter by location, list of all different camera for customer, left and right button, filter based off meta data, filter based of detections or issues

 Ideas for the future
-- location of all hooks on google maps
+- location of all cameras on google maps
 - compare side by side cameras
 - display all camera at once(big screen)
 - more meta data so that more analysis can be done